-Neither studying to become a nurse or teacher is easy.
-As always, it depends on your career goals, your passions, and motivations.
+Neither studying to become a nurse or a teacher is easy.
+As always, it depends on your career goals, your passions, and your motivations.
 But if you really can’t decide between nursing or teaching, why not do both?

 By enrolling in an MSNEd degree, you can become a Nurse Educator and fulfill your calling of becoming a teacher while also doing what you love: practicing nursing.

 Explore more of the differences and similarities in the nursing vs. teaching debate.

 In the End, Is Nursing School Worth It?

 Beyond any shred of a doubt, nursing school – from the moment you decide to apply to the moment when you can sign your name followed by RN – is complicated.
 It’s one challenge after the other, but the sense of accomplishment and the knowledge that you can make a real difference in people’s lives makes every stressful situation, every all-nighter, every exam, every clinical worth it.